Lightning-AI/pytorch-lightning/docs/source/guides/data.rst

 .. _multiple-training-dataloaders:

 *****************
-Multiple DataSets
+Multiple Datasets
 *****************

-There are a few ways to pass multiple DataSets to Lightning:
+There are a few ways to pass multiple Datasets to Lightning:

-1. Create a DataLoader that iterates over multiple DataSets under the hood.
+1. Create a DataLoader that iterates over multiple Datasets under the hood.
 2. In the training loop you can pass multiple DataLoaders as a dict or list/tuple and Lightning will automatically combine the batches from different DataLoaders.
 3. In the validation and test loop you have the option to return multiple DataLoaders,